joshua19881228/Joshua-s-Blog/README.md

 At last we can visit our website at 127.0.0.1.
 We can log in as the supervisor using the username of `joshua` and the password of `joshua`.
 We may meet other issues:

 1. Here maybe we will get an error message reading "attempt to write a readonly database".
 We should change its mode by `chmod 666 db.sqlite3`.
 2. Then another error comes as "unable to open database file".
-Then we should change the owner of the the whole project `sudo chown www-data joshua_blog`.
+Then we should change the owner of the whole project `sudo chown www-data joshua_blog`.